You are here:Home - Support - Print Quality Troubleshooting Guide

 If you start to notice small defects on the surface of your print, the best way to diagnose what is causing them is to watch closely as each perimeter of your part is printed.
 Does the defect appear the moment the extruder starts printing the perimeter?
 Or does it only appear later when the perimeter is completed and the extruder is coming to a stop?
 If the defect appears right away at the beginning of the loop, then it’s possible your retraction settings need to be adjusted slightly.
 Click on “Edit Process Settings” and go to the Extruders tab.
 Right below the retraction distance, there is a setting labeled “Extra Restart Distance.”
 This option determines the difference between the retraction distance when the extruder is stopping and the priming distance that is used when the extruder is restarting.
 If you notice a surface defect right at the beginning of the perimeter, then your extruder is likely priming too much plastic.
 You can reduce the priming distance by entering a negative value for the extra restart distance.
 For example, if your retraction distance is 1.0mm, and the extra restart distance is -0.2mm (note the negative sign), then each time your extruder stops, it will retract 1.0mm of plastic.
 However, each time the extruder has to start extruding again, it will only push 0.8mm of plastic back into the nozzle.
 Adjust this setting until the defect no longer appears when the extruder initially begins printing the perimeter.

 If the defect does not occur until the end of the perimeter when the extruder is coming to a stop, then there is a different setting to adjust.
 This setting is called coasting.
 You can find it right below the retraction settings on the Extruder tab.
 Coasting will turn off your extruder a short distance before the end of the perimeter to relieve the pressure that is built up within the nozzle.
 Enable this option and increase the value until you no longer notice a defect appearing at the end of each perimeter when the extruder is coming to a stop.
-Typically, a costing distance between 0.2-0.5mm is enough to have a noticeable impact.
+Typically, a coasting distance between 0.2-0.5mm is enough to have a noticeable impact.

-The retraction and coasting settings mentioned above can help avoid defects each time the nozzle retracts, however, in some case, it is better to simply avoid the retractions all together.
+The retraction and coasting settings mentioned above can help avoid defects each time the nozzle retracts, however, in some cases, it is better to simply avoid the retractions all together.
 This way the extruder never has to reverse direction and can continue a nice uniform extrusion.
 This is particularly important for machines that use a Bowden extruder, as the long distance between the extruder motor and the nozzle makes retractions more troublesome.
 To adjust the settings that control when a retraction takes place, go to the Advanced tab and look for the “Ooze Control Behavior” section.
 This section contains many useful settings that can modify the behavior of your 3D printer.
 As was mentioned in the Stringing or Oozing section, retractions are primarily used to prevent the nozzle from oozing as it moves between different parts of your print.
 However, if the nozzle is not going to cross an open space, the oozing that occurs will be on the inside of the model and won’t be visible from the outside.
 For this reason, many printers will have the “Only retract when crossing open spaces” option enabled to avoid unnecessary retractions.

 Another related setting can be found in the “Movement Behavior” section.
 If your printer is only going to retract when crossing open spaces, then it would be beneficial to avoid these open spaces as much as possible.
 Simplify3D includes an extremely useful feature that can divert the travel path of the extruder to avoid crossing an outline perimeter.
 If the extruder can avoid crossing the outline by changing the travel path, then a retraction won’t be needed.
 To use this feature, simply enable the “Avoid crossing outline for travel movement” option.